+Pass

+Confirm that the numofpackets fields change once per second if network traffic is occurring.
+Confirm that the numofpackets fields cannot be modified.
+(APIR3.2.3[7], APIR3.2.3[8], APIR3.2.3[9])

+Pass

 Repeat Steps 6 through 10, except that at Step 7 the <2> key should be pressed to select the Ethernet Configuration Utility (Port 2).
 Confirm that the display matches the controller’s network settings for Ethernet Port 2.

 Pass